 Already knowing about the difficulty this journey can evoke, in parallel with the implementation of Holacracy, she proposed using the “Language of Spaces”, a framework to develop the core capacities needed for the shift into self-organization.
 The framework offers methods to understand and practice the differentiation between people and organisation, between personal tensions and organisational tensions, and to integrate the results into mindset and behaviours.
 Like with other organizations before, this parallel work has made it possible to balance the frustrations that almost inevitably arise when going through this shift.

 Holacracy requires the differentiation of “role and soul” and offers the clear ruleset and practices for “roles”, for structuring the work of the organization.
-But — by design — Holacracy does not offer any solution for the people, the social system.
+But — by design — the framework does not offer any solution for the people, the social system.
 If the social system does not develop in a way that is compatible with the organizational system, the result can be truly harmful.

 Shifting power as a fundamental principle